“The name of the Lord is a fortified tower; the righteous run to it and are safe.” (Proverb 18:10)

 I knew the feeling of hopelessness all too well.
-After converting to Christianity, and developing a genuine relationship with our Lord and Savior, GOD began to move in my life.
-He moved toxic people which cleared paths to connect with my villages of Titus 2 spiritual mothers in Alabama, and in Florida.
+After converting to Christianity and developing a genuine relationship with our Lord and Savior, GOD began to move in my life.
+He moved toxic people which cleared paths to connect with my village of Titus 2 spiritual mothers in Alabama, and in Florida.
 The guidance, knowledge, history, love and wisdom I get from these ladies are priceless.

 “We are hard pressed on every side, but not crushed; perplexed, but not in despair.”
 Paul suffered many hardships but was not despair.
 Why?
 His hope was not based on earthly circumstances.
 He held on to the knowledge that God was ultimately in control of it all.
 (II Corinthians 4:8-10)

 In Psalm 46:1-5 we know that GOD is our refuge, fortress and strength, an ever-present help in trouble.
-Therefore, we will not fear, though the earth give way and the mountains fall into the heart of the sea thought its waters roar and foam and the mountains quake with their surging.
-‘There is a river whose streams make glad the city of GOD, the holy place where the Most High dwells.
-GOD is within her, she will not fall; GOD will help her at break of day.
+Therefore, we will not fear, though the earth gives way, and the mountains fall into the heart of the sea thought its waters roar and foam and the mountains quake with their surging.
+‘There is a river whose streams make glad the city of GOD, the holy place where the Most-High dwells.
+GOD is within her; she will not fall; GOD will help her at break of day.

 Why You Need Others in Tough Times (Author Unknown)

 “Because you are praying for me and the Spirit of Jesus Christ is helping me, I know this trouble will bring my freedom.”
 (Philippians 1:19)